Malavas: Vedic Era

+Macedonian Empire

 The location of the original homeland of the Malavas is not certain, but modern scholars generally connect them with the "Malli" or "Malloi" mentioned in the ancient Greek accounts, which describe Alexander's war against them.
 At the time of Alexander's invasion in the 4th century BCE, the Malloi lived in present-day Punjab region, in the area to the north of the confluence of the Ravi and the Chenab rivers.

-Southward migration
+Territorial Extent

-Later, the Malavas (or at least a large population of them) migrated to present-day Rajasthan, possibly as a result of the Indo-Greek occupation of Punjab.
-They were probably headquartered at Malavanagara (present-day Nagar Fort), where several thousands of their coins have been discovered.
-These coins bear the legend Malavanam jayah ("victory of the Malavas"), and have been dated between 250 BCE and 250 CE.
+The Malavas extent and timeline is not fully elucidate.
+During the time of their conflicts with Alexander, they were attested in Punjab, however their presence in other regions at that time is not known.
+Furthermore, there are no literary or epigraphical mention of the Malavas during the Maurya Empire.
+The Malava gana resurfaced again three centuries later when they began to issues thousands of coins in Uniara in Tonk district near Jaipur, which likely represented Malavanagara (present-day Nagar Fort) their historical capital.
+These coins bear the legend Malavanam jayah (lit. 'victory of the Malavas'), and have been dated between 250 BCE and 250 CE during the Saka Era.
 Several inscriptions dated in the Malava era have been found in various parts of Rajasthan, which suggests that the Malava influence extended to a wider part of Rajasthan.

-It is also said that the Malavas, originally residing in the Punjab region, migrated to Central India/Rajasthan due to the Huna invasion.

-The Malavas ultimately migrated to the Malwa region in central India: this region was named after them some time after the 2nd century CE.
+It is unknown if they claimed the region prior or relocated here following their conflicts with entities such as Macedonians, Mauryans, Indo-Greek, or Indo-Scythians during their occupation of Punjab.
+Following their resurgence in Malavanagar, the Malavas ultimately claimed the Malwa region in central India: this region was named after them some time after the 2nd century CE.
+Some historians attribute the Malavas, originally residing in the Punjab region, migrating to Central India/Rajasthan due to the Huna invasion.

 Conflict against the Western Satraps

 Around 120 CE, the Malavas are mentioned as besieging the king of the Uttamabhadras to the south, but the Uttamabhadras were finally rescued by the Western Satraps, and the Malvas were crushed.
-The account appears in an inscription at the Nashik Caves, made by the Nahapana's viceroy Ushavadata:
+The account appears in an inscription at the Nashik Caves, made by Nahapana's viceroy Ushavadata:

 Conflict with the Guptas

 In the 4th century CE, during the reign of the Gupta emperor Samudragupta, the Malavas most probably lived in Rajasthan and western Malwa.
 The Allahabad Pillar inscription of Samudragupta names the Malavas among the tribes subjugated by him:

-The Aulikaras who ruled in the Malwa region may have been a Malava clan, and may have been responsible the name "Malwa" being applied to the region.
+The Aulikaras who ruled in the Malwa region may have been a Malava clan, and may have been responsible for the name "Malwa" being applied to the region.